Kazimierz Kuratowski: During and after the war

 During World War II, he gave lectures at the underground university in Warsaw, since higher education for Poles was forbidden under German occupation.

 In February 1945, Kuratowski started to lecture at the reopened Warsaw University.
 In 1945, he became a member of the Polish Academy of Learning, in 1946 he was appointed vice-president of the Mathematics department at Warsaw University, and from 1949 he was chosen to be the vice-president of Warsaw Scientific Society.
 In 1952 he became a member of the Polish Academy of Sciences, of which he was the vice-president from 1957 to 1968.

 After World War II, Kuratowski was actively involved in the rebuilding of scientific life in Poland.
-He helped to establish the State Mathematical Institute, which was incorporated into the Polish Academy of Sciences in 1952.
+He helped to establish the State Institute of Mathematics, which was incorporated into the Polish Academy of Sciences in 1952.
 From 1948 until 1967 Kuratowski was director of the Institute of Mathematics of the Polish Academy of Sciences, and was also a long-time chairman of the Polish and International Mathematics Societies.
 He served as vice-president of the International Mathematical Union (1963–1966) as well as president of the Scientific Council of the State Institute of Mathematics (1968–1980).
 From 1948 to 1980 he was the head of the topology section.
 One of his students was Andrzej Mostowski.

 Legacy

 Kazimierz Kuratowski was one of a celebrated group of Polish mathematicians who would meet at Lwów's Scottish Café.
 He was a president of the Polish Mathematical Society (PTM) and a member of the Warsaw Scientific Society (TNW).
 What is more, he was chief editor in "Fundamenta Mathematicae", a series of publications in "Polish Mathematical Society Annals".
 Furthermore, Kuratowski worked as an editor in the Polish Academy of Sciences Bulletin.
 He was also one of the writers of the Mathematical monographs, which were created in cooperation with the Institute of Mathematics of the Polish Academy of Sciences (IMPAN).
-High quality research monographs of the representatives of Warsaw's and Lwów’s School of Mathematics, which concerned all areas of pure and applied mathematics, were published in these volumes.
+High quality research monographs of the representatives of Warsaw's and Lwów's School of Mathematics, which concerned all areas of pure and applied mathematics, were published in these volumes.

 Kazimierz Kuratowski was an active member of many scientific societies and foreign scientific academies, including the Royal Society of Edinburgh, Austria, Germany, Hungary, Italy and the Union of Soviet Socialist Republics (USSR).

 Kazimierz Kuratowski Prize

-In 1981, IMPAN, the Polish Mathematical Society, and Kuratowski's daughter Zofia Kuratowska established a prize in his name for achievements in mathematics to people under the age of 30 years.
+In 1981, IMPAN, the Polish Mathematical Society, and Kuratowski's daughter Zofia Kuratowska established a prize in his name, the Kuratowski Prize, for achievements in mathematics to people under the age of 30 years.
 The prize is considered the most prestigious of awards for young Polish mathematicians; past recipients have included Józef H. Przytycki, Mariusz Lemańczyk, Tomasz Łuczak, Mikołaj Bojańczyk, and Wojciech Samotij.